jabbercat/jabbercat/docs/testing/index.rst

 ===================

 This document is intended to give a quick guide for testing early JabberCat releases.
-This document is **not** for you, if you are not comfortable to file bug reports on GitHub or directly to the author.
+If you are not comfortable with filing bugreports on GitHub or directly to the developers, this document is **not** for you.

 Throughout this document, terminal commands will be suggested.
 Those prefixed with ``$`` shall be executed by a normal, unprivileged user.
 Those prefixed